-A notary public in Battery Road is a public servant appointed by a state official.
+A notary public in Raffles Xchange is a public servant appointed by a state official.
 The general focus of his or her job is to witness the documents’ verification and administer oaths.
 They serve to deter fraud, appearing as an impartial witness for legal documents such as affidavits, deeds or powers of attorney.
 The presence of a notary public helps to screen for imposters and make sure both parties are entering into an agreement knowingly and willingly.

 Similarly, legalization is the process of proper authentication or screening of documents or the notary by the high commission or the embassy or the consulate of the country in which the document is to be used is authorized to or located in Singapore.
 In simple terms, it is the official confirmation of the originality of the documents or we can say that document legalization is just the confirmation that the stamp, seal or the signature showing in the document is genuine and not a fraud.

 The Commissioner of oath, with a general reference to solicitors and advocates, officers working under government ministry, court interpreters, statutory boards, government-associated companies, employees of not for profit organizations and certain departments who are considered fit and robust to govern oaths.
 They are actually appointed by the Board of Commissioners for Oaths and Public Notaries.

 What is the job of Commissioners of Oaths?